OSHA Construction Asbestos Awareness

 To safeguard the health of people while at work, the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) requiring employers to ensure a worker training program for all employees exposed to asbestos fiber levels (either measured or anticipated) at or above the permissible exposure limit (PEL) set by these agencies.
 The training focuses on details pertaining to types of asbestos, how exposure may occur, details the health hazards of asbestos, detecting and controlling hazards, regulatory requirements, preventing asbestos exposure, etc.

 This article focuses on briefly explaining the three levels of training that can be provided to asbestos maintenance workers across industries.

 This training is meant for workers involved in cleaning and simple maintenance tasks where asbestos-containing materials (ACM) may be accidentally disturbed.
 For example, fixing a light fixture in a ceiling covered with surfacing ACM.
 Such training may range from 2 to 8 hours.

 LEVEL 2: SPECIAL OPERATIONS AND MAINTENANCE (O&M) TRAINING

 This training is meant for maintenance workers involved in general maintenance and asbestos material repair tasks.
 For example, a repair or removal of a small section of damaged thermal system insulation (TSI).
 This training generally involves at least 16 hours of study time.

 LEVEL 3: ABATEMENT WORKER TRAINING

-As per the definition of asbestos awareness training levels above, the HAZWOPER-OSHA LLC training on the Asbestos Awareness Training online course fulfills the training requirements of Level 1 training.
+As per the definition of asbestos awareness training levels above, the HAZWOPER OSHA LLC online training course on OSHA Asbestos Awareness Training fulfills the training requirements of Level 1 training.